The Free Design (EP)

 The Free Design is a September 1999 EP by the group Stereolab which served as the lead single from their sixth full-length studio album, Cobra and Phases Group Play Voltage in the Milky Night.
 All four of its tracks were later re-released on the Oscillons from the Anti-Sun compilation.
+The title of the EP and song was taken from the '60s pop group The Free Design.

-The 12" and CD formats were classed as a budget album for chart purposes, and peaked at #6 on the UK Budget Albums chart.
-The two-track 7" format appeared separately on the UK Singles chart at #157.
+The 12" and CD formats were classed as a budget album for chart purposes, and peaked at number 6 on the UK Budget Albums chart.
+The two-track 7" format appeared separately on the UK Singles chart at number 157.